-Very good recipe, I will definitely repeat it, especially since I know exactly what sausages I put in these pigs in a blanket (I always look for sausages as natural as possible without too many additives), versus the commercial ones.
-The children were delighted with the taste, shape, idea, we had the most fun and served them with a large cabbage salad.
+This is a very good recipe.
+I will definitely repeat it, now that I know exactly the best sausages for these pigs in a blanket - I always look for natural sausages as much as possible, without too many additives, versus the commercial ones.
+The children were delighted with the idea, their taste and shape.
+We had the most fun and served them with a large cabbage salad.

 Follow us on social networks!
 Don't miss new recipes and other news!

-In a small bowl pour 200ml of warm milk, add 1 tablespoon of sugar and 10g of dry yeast.
+In a small bowl, combine 200ml of warm milk, 1 tablespoon of sugar and 10g of dry yeast.

 Stir and leave on the table for 10 minutes, until the yeast starts to foam.

-Pour this yeast composition into another larger bowl.
+Pour this yeast mixture into a different, larger bowl.

 Add 0.5 teaspoon of salt and 2 eggs, mix well with a whisk.